AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/deliverability/email-deliverability-power-pack-how-to-import-a-seed-list.md

 ---
 # Email Deliverability Power Pack: How to Import a Seed List {#email-deliverability-power-pack-how-to-import-a-seed-list}

-A Seed List is a list of email accounts at multiple mailbox providers, including Google Apps, [!NDL Hotmail], [!NDL Yahoo!], etc., that are used to approximate the rate of inbox versus spam folder deliverability.
+A Seed List is a list of email accounts at multiple mailbox providers, including Google Apps, [!DNL Hotmail], [!DNL Yahoo!], etc., that are used to approximate the rate of inbox versus spam folder deliverability.
 Here’s how to get that list into your Marketo instance.

 >[!AVAILABILITY]
 >